ralliejs/docs/guide/introduction.md

 ## Core Concepts

-- **Application as a Service:** Applications built on Rallie can expose reactive states, events, methods, and exported objects encapsulated by methods as services.
+- **Application as a Service:** Applications built on Rallie can expose reactive states, events, methods as services.
 There is no emphasis on strict independence and isolation between applications; they can have dependencies and can share common libraries.
 When developing applications, users only need to declare dependencies, and Rallie handles the loading and orchestration of dependencies.
 - **Decentralization:** Applications built on Rallie are equal and do not distinguish between a base application and sub-applications.
 Each application can act as an entry point to load other applications or be loaded by other applications.

 ## How It Works